kubevault/kubevault/docs/concepts/vault-server-crds/vaultserverversion.md

 # VaultServerVersion

+## What is VaultServerVersion

 `VaultServerVersion` is a Kubernetes `Custom Resource Definitions` (CRD).
 It is a **non-namespaced** CRD.
 The name of this CRD will be used in `.spec.version` field of [VaultServer](/docs/concepts/vault-server-crds/vaultserver.md) CRD.
-It provides a way to specify the docker images of Vault, Unsealer and Exporter.
+It provides a way to specify the docker images for Vault, Unsealer, and Exporter.

-Using a separate CRD for specifying respective docker images allow us to modify the images independently of Vault operator.
-This will also allow users to use their custom images.
+Using a separate CRD for specifying respective docker images allows us to modify the images independently of the KubeVault operator.
+This also allows users to use their custom images.

 ```yaml
 apiVersion: catalog.kubevault.com/v1alpha1